Real-Dev-Squad/docs/docs/guide-for-local-setup/README.md

 - Change all the API endpoints to `http://<your local api>:<port>/`
   - RDS API endpoint: `https://api.realdevsquad.com/`
   - Default API endpoint[local]: `http://localhost:3000/`
-- Change all the url with respective frontend url
+- Change all the URL with respective frontend URL
-  - Like you want to run WWW and My site then you have to set `http://localhost:5500` for WWW(main Site) then change all the url from `https://www.realdevsquad.com` to `http://localhost:5500` in both the repo and if you set `http://localhost:3443` for My site then you have to change all the url from `https://my.realdevsquad.com` to `http://localhost:3443` in both the repo and so on.
+  - Like you want to run WWW and My site then you have to set `http://localhost:5500` for WWW(main Site) then change all the URL from `https://www.realdevsquad.com` to `http://localhost:5500` in both the repo and if you set `http://localhost:3443` for My site then you have to change all the URL from `https://my.realdevsquad.com` to `http://localhost:3443` in both the repo and so on.

-## 3. For skip the signup process
+## 3. To skip the signup process

 - After authenticated, add some data to the database
       - `username` - `<your user name>` of the user